ssjablonski/CrystalClear/README.md

 3. Viewing Results: After uploading the image, the application will display predictions of the gemstone type.
 4. Make new prediction: After reading all the info you can go back and make another prediction by clicking the "Back to Predictions!" button.

+# License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+The MIT License (MIT)